Welcome Sarah-Jayne! Please click on the arrow for all the details...

 To keep up-to-date with this year's program keep an eye out on Facebook, Instagram, in local papers and here on the website www.northmidlands.org.au If you have any questions about the program or suggestions on what you would like included, don't hesitate to get in touch with us!

-We would like to thank our partner Healthway with whom we proudly promote the Act Belong Commit message; the Department of Local Government, Sport and Cultural Industries; Lotterywest; Regional Arts WA; Mid West Development Commission; Department of Primary Industries and Regional Development; and philanthropic donors for working with us to foster happy healthy communities and vibrant creative towns through the arts.
+We would like to thank our partner Healthway with whom we proudly promote the Act Belong Commit message; the Department of Local Government, Sport and Cultural Industries; Lotterywest; Regional Arts WA; Mid West Development Commission; Department of Primary Industries and Regional Development; and philanthropic donors for working with us to foster connected healthy communities and vibrant creative towns through the arts.

 Artwork: 'Horizons of North Midlands' [Detail] by Sue Helmot, created with the community in 2022 as part of Ebb+Flow